init4tech/zenith-rs/README.md

 ## Crates

 - `zenith-types`: Common types used by other crates.
-- `zenith-builder-example`: Example Zenith block builder.
+- `zenith-builder-example`: a block building example that uses the `builder` library.

 ## Development